SnapperTT/sdl-stb-font/README.md

 =====================
 A header-only library for rendering text in pure [SDL2](https://www.libsdl.org/) with [STB_Truetype](https://github.com/nothings/stb).
 This caches glyphs as they are drawn allowing for fast text rendering.
 It also provides a couple of easy ways to render a string to texture for even faster text rendering.

+New (2022)!
+Can prerender in multithreaded enviroments with `producerConsumerFrontend.h`!
 New (2021)!
 Can also render in [bgfx](https://github.com/bkaradzic/bgfx) with `bgfxFrontend.h`!

 ## Example Image: